 In developing the O.H.R.C.A. platform and the M-5000, Roland’s R&D department spoke with numerous live sound engineers and found that the number-one request was a fast workflow.
 O.H.R.C.A.’s 12-inch color touch screen, 28 channel faders in four groups, multifunction knobs and buttons, “touch and turn” functions, and user-assignable section make mixing fast and accurate.
 The channel and user-assignment displays utilize bright, full-color organic technology for high visibility in any lighting situation.
 A user-assignable section consisting of four encoders and eight buttons in three banks provides quick access to key functions.

-The O.H.R.C.A. platform represents a foundation for users and Roland to build upon in the future.
+The O.H.R.C.A. platform represents a foundation for users and Roland to build on in the future.

 Doug Schouten is a pro audio sales engineer at Roland.